shashwat2811/M2-EmbSys/Project/1_Requirements/README.md

 # **Requirements**
 ## **Introduction**
 This project aims to add on features like distance sensors and centralised locking system to make bicycles smarter and setup a reliable renting system.
 This re-designed bicycle infrasturcture is aimed towards making it user-friendly and cost-effective.
-The work in this project is driven towards deployment of sensors on bicycle and parking station.
+The work in this project is driven towards deployment of sensors on bicycles and parking stations.

 ## **Features**
 - Installed with ultrasonic sensor to measure distance and alert the rider of any object/vehicle in close proximity of the bicycle.